hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[23/07/07] Now we support training the InternLM-7B model in this repo.
+Try `--model_name_or_path internlm/internlm-7b` argument to use the InternLM model.
+Remember to use `--prompt_template intern` argument when using the InternLM-chat model.

 [23/07/05] Now we support training the Falcon-7B/40B models in this repo.
 Try `--model_name_or_path tiiuae/falcon-7b` and `--lora_target query_key_value` arguments to use the Falcon model.

 [23/06/29] We provide a reproducible example of training a chat model using instruction-following datasets, see this [HuggingFace Repo](https://huggingface.co/hiyouga/baichuan-7b-sft) for details.